Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/a/aria2/README.md

 -   For 23.09: The tests fail in a way that the testing does not continue, but it is not clear what the cause is.
 The program may only be partially functional.
     Testing is now disabled so that it builds at least.

+### Version 1.37 for CPE 24.03 and later

+-   Trivial port of the EasyConfig for 1.36 for 23.09

+-   25.03: Added license information to the installation